 Question A: How can God make us responsible for doing good if we cannot do it?
-How can God condemn someone for practicing sin if we can do nothing else?
+How can God condemn someone for practicing sin if he can do nothing else?

 Place a Bible at one end of a table and bottle of wine at the other.
-Then put a drunk between the Bible and the wine with liberty to choose between the two.
+Then take a drunk and put him between the Bible and the wine, with the liberty to choose between the two.
 Which will the drunk choose?
-Obviously he will choose the wine because that his nature.
-He has freedom to choose right and the responsibility to do so, but lacks the ability to choose the Bible.
-Having the liberty helps him little because his addiction determines what he really wants.
+Obviously he will choose the wine, because that his nature.
+He has full liberty to choose right, and the responsibility to do so.
+But he lacks the ability to choose the Bible.
+Having the liberty does not help him much, because his internal nature determines what he really wants.